nelsonic/coin-change-ruby/README.md

     $ bundle                 # this will install rspec if you don't already have it
     $ rspec change_spec.rb   # run the tests

-( note you will need to have for this to work )

-You will see output in your Terminal:
+You will see *output* in your Terminal window:

         Remaining Amount: 1 | Coin: 1
         Amount 1 >> Coins: [1]